Connecting to Data Sources

 use --init-sql-file to specify a file that contains SQL.

-Environment variables specified as $VAR or ${VAR} are substituted in the SQL.
+The init-sql code has access to environment variables as $VAR or ${VAR} in the code.

 For example, you can set up a DuckDB secret for S3 credentials like this:

-Section titled “Connecting to Remote Databases”DuckDB allows you to attach to remote databases.
+Section titled “Connecting to Databases”DuckDB allows you to attach to remote databases.

 There are extensions to attach to many common databases: